Watson1978/MacRuby-DoJo/source/_posts/en/2012-04-14-sandbox-class.markdown

 categories: MacRuby
 ---

-MacRuby has the Sandbox class which restricts the access to network.
-Sandbox class is implemented using the [sandbox(7)](https://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man7/sandbox.7.html) in MacRuby.
+MacRuby has the Sandbox class which restricts the access to network, to files, etc. Sandbox class is implemented using the [sandbox(7)](https://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man7/sandbox.7.html) in MacRuby.

 You can restrict easily your application to access the network by `Sandbox.no_network.apply!`.
 Ruby methods and Cocoa APIs both are restricted by the Sandbox.